 How long does underwriting take for cash-out refinance?

-Refinancing a mortgage can take anywhere from 30 to 90 days, depending on how well you provide information to your lender, the complexity of the loan, and your lender or broker.
-The faster you provide documentation, the quicker your lender can underwrite and process your loan.
+Refinancing a mortgage typically takes 30 to 45 days but can take up to 90 days, depending on how quickly you provide information to your lender, the complexity of the loan, and your lender or broker.
+Often, the faster you provide documentation, the quicker your lender can underwrite and process your loan.

 How do you get your money from a cash-out refinance?